Introduction

 Navigation Address: 1299-1 Simgok-ri, Seolcheon-myeon, Muju-gun, Jeollabuk-do

-For those without a car, I recommend that you ask a Korean co-worker or friend to help you find a bus tour package that goes to Muju Deogyusan.
+For those without a car, consider asking a Korean colleague or friend to help you find a bus tour package to Muju Deogyusan.
+Many tour packages from various cities offer round-trip transportation, lift tickets, and equipment rentals, often at very reasonable prices.

 Muju Resort Information